yonilerner/cs2-retakes-allocator/README.md

       different runtime, please submit an issue and I can provide more runtimes
     - If you're wondering why so many DLLs in the build: They are necessary for the Entity Framework that enables modern interfaces for databases
+- [Buy Menu - Optional] If you want buy menu weapon selection to work, ensure the following convars are set at the bottom of `game/csgo/cfg/cs2-retakes/retakes.cfg`:
+    - `mp_buy_anywhere 1`
+    - `mp_buytime 60000`
+    - `mp_maxmoney 65535`
+    - `mp_startmoney 65535`
+    - `mp_afterroundmoney 65535`
+    - More info about this in the "Buy Menu" section below

 ## Usage